maazadeeb/blog/src/pages/articles/2019-01-06---how-to-create-an-autoclose-modal/index.md

 ## The events

-In general, we need to close the modal when the user presses escape key or clicks anywhere outside the modal content area.
+In general, we need to close the modal when the user presses the escape key or clicks anywhere outside the modal content area.
 When the backdrop is visible, the modal is generally closed by a user action inside the modal content or by pressing escape.
 Clicking outside doesn't have any effect, like in Dialogs.
 But when being used for a Menu or a Tooltip, the modal will trigger a close mechanism when clicked outside as well.

 For the purposes of this demo, we'll close the modal when clicking outside even when the backdrop is visible.